geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

                  The files are assumed to be property files and all the properties are loaded in order.
                  The later properties overriding the previously defined parameters.
 Since the normal log file is not automatically located, the base must be also defined.
-It can be the once shipped with geonetwork or another. -->
+It can be the once shipped with GeoNetwork or another. -->
             <logging>
                 <logFile>/WEB-INF/log4j.cfg</logFile>
                 <logFile>/WEB-INF/log4j-jeichar.cfg</logFile>